Japan cult leader behind gas attack, followers are executed

 Asahara and five of the six executed were implicated in the subway attack.
 The cult also carried out other crimes that together with the subway attack killed 27 people in total.
 Six other followers remain on death row.

-"The fear, pain and sorrow of the victims, survivors and their families — because of the heinous cult crimes — must have been so severe, and that is beyond my imagination," Justice Minister Yoko Kamikawa told a news conference.

-She said the crime affected not only Japan but also sowed fear abroad.
+Two major Japanese newspapers issued extra editions about the executions and handed them out at train stations.
+One passer-by, Masami Sakurai, said he felt Asahara's execution marked the end of an era.

 Asahara, whose original name was Chizuo Matsumoto, founded Aum Shinrikyo, or Supreme Truth, in 1984.
-The cult attracted many young people, including graduates of top universities.
-Asahara hand-picked some as close aides.
+The cult attracted many young people, even graduates of top universities, some of whom Asahara hand-picked as close aides.

 The group amassed an arsenal of chemical, biological and conventional weapons to carry out Asahara's escalating criminal orders in anticipation of an apocalyptic showdown with the government.